hXtreme/MangaDownloader/README.md

 # MangaDownloader
+Download Complete Manga with a single line!
-A command line utility to download manga and meta-data from web-sites.
+This is a command line utility to download manga and meta-data from supported websites web-sites.

 ## System requirements